Toggle: English / Spanish

 - Metallic taste in the mouth

-Long-term exposure may result in lung inflammation and permanent scarring, leading to decreased lung function.
+Long-term exposure may cause lung inflammation and permanent scarring.
+This can lead to decreased lung function.

 Before Calling Emergency